bradhowes/brh-splitview/README.md

 }
 ```

+Included in this repo is a [demo app](BRHSplitViewDemo/BRHSplitViewDemo) that runs on macOS and iOS.
+The app
-Here is a demo view that contains a vertical split view with the lower child pane holding a horizontal split view.
+contains a vertical split view with the lower child pane holding a horizontal split view.
 The
 split view configurations enable dragging to close a child pane -- the horizontal split view allows it for both child
 panes, while the vertical orientation only allows it for the lower child pane.
-Here is a macOS rendering:
+Inside each child view is a button that
+controls visibility of its sibling.
+Below is an animated image of the macOS version:

 ![](media/macOS.gif?raw=true)

-And below shows the iOS example:
+And below shows the app running on an iOS device:

 <img src="media/iOS.gif?raw=true" width="300">